-In 1825, at the age of 65, Wilberforce retired, having enjoyed a 45 year career as a Member of Parliament.
-Throughout his life, Wilberforce had suffered from bouts of ill health and this was the main reason for his decision to leave Westminster.
+In 1825, at the age of 65, Wilberforce retired, after a 45-year career as a Member of Parliament.
+Throughout his life, Wilberforce had suffered from bouts of ill-health and this was the main reason for his decision to leave Westminster.

-Within hours of his death, over a hundred high profile figures and MPs, including the Duke of Gloucester and the Lord Chancellor, wrote to request that Wilberforce be buried in Westminster Abbey, London (see Related Links below) in recognition of his humanitarian and political achievements.
-Both Houses of Parliament suspended their business to attend Wilberforce's funeral.
+Within hours of his death, over a hundred high profile figures, including the Lord Chancellor, wrote to request that Wilberforce be buried in Westminster Abbey in recognition of his achievements.

 interactive journey through the life of William Wilberforce.